James Butterwick: Biography

 In 2010 Butterwick exhibited in Moscow for the first time, at the bi-annual art fair in TsDKh (ru:ЦДХ), an event he continued to attend until 2015.
-His exhibitions included award-winning shows of Ilya Chashnik, Alexander Bogomazov and others.
+His exhibitions included award-winning shows of Ilya Chashnik, Oleksandr Bohomazov and others.
 In 2012, Butterwick put on the exhibition, ‘Russian Line’ in conjunction with Sotheby's, Moscow and consisting of works from his personal collection, Vrubel, Petrov-Vodkin, Grigoriev, Goncharova, Larionov, Chashnik, Konchalovsky and others.
 Other business ventures included an exhibition of Impressionists, Gaugain, Sisley, Renoir and others in Almaty, Kazakhstan in 2013.

 In 2015 Butterwick was invited to exhibit at the TEFAF Maastricht Art Fair, the first gallery dealing in Russian Art to do so.
-He sold four works to the Kroller Muller Museum, Otterlo in the Netherlands and made further subsequent sales to this institution and the Art Center, Arkansas between 2016 and 2020.
-He also exhibited at TEFAF New York in 2016 and put on two ground-breaking exhibitions of the Ukrainian Cubo-Futurist Alexander Bogomazov.
+He sold four works by Oleksandr Bohomazov to the Kröller-Müller Museum, Otterlo in the Netherlands and made further subsequent sales to this institution and the Art Center, Arkansas between 2016 and 2020.
+He also exhibited at TEFAF New York in 2016 and put on two ground-breaking exhibitions of the Ukrainian Cubo-Futurist Oleksandr Bohomazov.

 Works from Butterwick's personal collection have taken part in several major museum exhibitions.
 In recent years, Butterwick has become a collector of Soviet nonconformist work of the second half of the 20th century and British watercolours of the 18th and 20th century and Old Master drawings.

 A member of the Russian Society of Private Collectors since 1994, the International Confederation of Antiquaries and Art Dealers of the CIS and Russia since 2008 and the Society of London Art Dealers since 2013.